pzivich/zEpid/docs/Causal.rst

    ipt.positivity()

 ``standard_mean_differences`` calculates the standardized mean difference for all variables included in ``model_denominator``.
-An algorithm in the background detects the variable type (binary or continuous) and calcualtes the standard mean differences accordingly
+An algorithm in the background detects the variable type (binary or continuous) and calculates the standard mean differences accordingly

 .. code:: python